sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 These functions can be used to serve an OpenID Connect discovery document and JSON Web Keys that are used by Flex to validate the ID token written by your proxy implementation.
-FTW will automatically use these functions to expose correct endpoints when JWT signing keys are configured.
+Sharetribe Web Template will automatically use these functions to expose correct endpoints when JWT signing keys are configured.

 ### Generate an RSA key pair

-A RSA public and private key pair is used to sign and validate an ID token that is passed from FTW to Flex during the login/signup flow.
-When a user successfully logs into LinkedIn, FTW wraps the user information to an ID token that is signed with a private key.
-The corresponding public key is served by FTW in `/.well-known/jwks.json` and it is fetched by Flex when an ID token is validated.
+A RSA public and private key pair is used to sign and validate an ID token that is passed from the template application to Flex during the login/signup flow.
+When a user successfully logs into LinkedIn, the template wraps the user information to an ID token that is signed with a private key.
+The corresponding public key is served by the template in `/.well-known/jwks.json` and it is fetched by Flex when an ID token is validated.

-In order for the FTW to operate as an OpenID Connect identity provider, you will need to generate a RSA key pair.
+In order for the Sharetribe Web Template to operate as an OpenID Connect identity provider, you will need to generate a RSA key pair.
 Both keys need to be in PEM format.

 The keys can be generated with `ssh-keygen` command line tool by running the following commands.
 The first one will generate a key pair, with the